Alberto Zorsi's Italian KR2S

 Events

-A low-drag airfoil was recently designed specifically for the KR2S in a cooperative effort between several KRnetters and the University of Illinois.
+A low-drag airfoil was designed back in the early 2000's specifically for the KR2S, in a cooperative effort between several KRnetters and the University of Illinois.
+It has now become the "standard" airfoil for KRs of all types.
 See details at the AS504x Airfoil Site

 Don Reid has scanned and posted all known Sport Aviation articles dealing featuring KRs.
 While you're there, check out the rest of his highly engineered KR-2XL!